 There are many ways for homeschool groups to experience Vermont history!

-- The History for Homeschoolers program offers homeschool families the opportunity to learn about Vermont history in the museum’s permanent exhibit Freedom and Unity: One Ideal, Many Stories in Montpelier.
+- History for Homeschoolers offers homeschool families the opportunity to learn about Vermont history in the museum’s permanent exhibit Freedom and Unity: One Ideal, Many Stories in Montpelier.

 - The Vermont History Explorer website contains many educational resources for students and parents.
 Visit now to start exploring!

-- Homeschool families can visit the Vermont History Museum and the Vermont History Center for free.
+- Visit the Vermont History Museum for free.
 Call the museum front desk at (802) 828-2291 for further details.

 - Homeschool groups can arrange a field trip to the museum.
 Guided tours and self-guided tours are free for homeschool groups.
 A number of hands-on workshops are also available at a small fee.
 Museum field trips must be scheduled in advance with a minimum of 10 participants required for guided tours and hands-on workshops.

-- Homeschool families or groups can borrow a Vermont history kit or lending library books.
+- Borrow a Vermont History Kit or lending library books.

 - Homeschoolers ages 10 to 18 are welcome to participate in Vermont History Day, a year -long education program that encourages students to delve into a topic, examine it thoroughly, and present historical research at a statewide competition.